MeddahAbdellah/replai/README.md

 # Roadmap

 - Expose an http runner ✅
-- Fix: a runner shouldn't store agents nor know about agents, it's an agent itself
+- Fix: a runner shouldn't store agents nor know about agents, it's an agent itself ✅
-- Add ability to add http agents on the frontend
+- Add ability to add http agents on the frontend ✅
+- Improve the frontend UX
 - Test it with a frontend
-- Improve the frontend UX
+- Refacto frontend

 ---